 If you’re driving and the brake light comes on.
 Don’t panic.
 Find an area to pull over safely and turn off your engine.
 After a few minutes, check your brake fluid, topping it off if it appears low.
 Restart your vehicle and check to see if the light has turned off.
 If it has, you may proceed to your destination.
 If the brake fluid level is normal and the light has not turned off, seek immediate help from an automotive professional.
 For safety reasons, you should avoid driving the vehicle and arrange for a tow truck to retrieve your vehicle and deliver it to your nearest auto service center.

 Your brakes are the only thing between you and your safety on the road.
 Any time your vehicle is having brake troubles, you should seek assistance from a brake professional immediately.
 A Certified Technician will confirm the condition of your brakes and present the best possible options for repair.
 At Sun Devil Auto, we are the Brake Experts!
 We offer a free brake inspection to make sure your brakes are in top condition.
 As part of this inspection, our technicians will carefully measure the thickness of the rotors and drums and the brake pads and shoes as well as check for leaks in the hydraulic system.
 Our Technicians are ASE Certified to repair and maintain all areas of your vehicle, especially brakes.
-Give yourself a “brake” and visit a Sun Devil Auto near you today!
+Give yourself a “brake” and visit a Sun Devil Auto near you today for your next brake repair!